gorosun/unified-diff-mcp/README.md

 ### 🔄 Fallback Functionality

 When GitHub Token is unavailable, the system falls back to local files:
-- Password-protected HTML saved as temporary file
+- HTML saved as temporary file
 - Automatic browser opening
-- Access control based on security level
+- Security-based file management

 For detailed setup and integration guides: